Chalwk77/Asteroids-2017/README.md

 # Game Title: Asteroids 2017

--- IN PROGRESS --
+CURRENTLY IN DEVELOPMENT
-2D game for OSX/WINDOWS being built with Corona SDK and Box2D physics Engine in the Lua Programming Language.
+2D game for OSX and Windows being built with Corona SDK and Box2D physics Engine in the Lua Programming Language.

-  Planning Phase...